Rajyadhikara Party: Party aims

 The party aims in equal political and proportionate representation to all classes and caste of the people discarding the differences between the communities and religions in India to achieve Equal Justice, Human rights and Social equality which is dream of Dr Baba Saheb Ambedkar.
 The Party is working with vision of Dr.BR Ambedkar saheb and Manyashri Kanshiramji to achieve the political power in the proportion of the population of the castes and communities.
 Since most of the BC, SC and ST are residing in villages and rural areas engaged as agricultural labour, more emphasis to be given on Villages particularly on Agriculture.
 Also the literacy percent is comparatively less in these communities much more emphasis has to be given on these issues.
 The party will work on these by achieving Rajyadhikar.

-Latest News

-The Party executives at its general body meeting held at Vijayawada on 16 May 2018 re-elected VGR Naragoni as party's National President, Shaik Ismail as National Vice President and Salim Basha as National General Secretary.
-National President VGR Naragoni said, since the population of BC, SC, ST and Minorities is 85%, the same percentage of seats should be allotted to them in all state assemblies and Lok sabha.
-He reassured that the party will fight for that cause.

-In his address National Vice President Shaik Ismail said in 2019 general elections the party will be fielding its candidates in all the assembly and lok sabha constituencies in Andhra Pradesh, Telangana and Karnataka States.
-Also he said, it is the time to unite all the BC, SC, ST and Minorities to fight for their empowerment.